Self-Directed Case Study · Windows Endpoint & Server Administration

 DHCP installation warning — static IP required before proceeding

-Static IPv4 192.168.6.10/24 applied to SRV01
+Static IPv4 address applied to the domain controller

-Static IPv4 192.168.6.10/24 applied to SRV01
+Static IPv4 address applied to the domain controller

 DHCP Server role selected for installation